IC2 Board of Directors

 Executive Committee

-Justin Waltz is an analyst in the Environmental Public Health Section of the Oregon Health Authority (OHA).
+Justin Waltz is currently serving as the treasurer of the IC2 executive committee.
+He is an analyst in the Environmental Public Health Section of the Oregon Health Authority (OHA).
 Since 2016, he’s implemented all aspects of the Toxic Free Kids Act for OHA.
 He has 20 years of experience in environmental public health and public health.
 Prior to OHA, he was a fellow for the Centers for Disease Control & Prevention, conducted cardiology research at Oregon Health & Science University, and worked on community-health projects in India & Ghana.
 He received his Master’s in Public Heath from UCLA Fielding School of Public Health.

 Members at Large

-Karl Palmer – California Department of Toxic Substances Control
+André Algazi – California Department of Toxic Substances Control

 Tom Metzner – Connecticut Department of Energy & Environmental Protection